AhmedNasr7/Vehicle-Classification/README.md

 Currently, the dataset has a total of 967 images divided between 3 classes: bicycles, cars, and motorbikes.
 It was split to: 80% training set and 20% validation set.

-The dataset can be found [here](https://www.kaggle.com/c/image-classification2/data) and it has beendownloaded using Kaggle API.
+The dataset can be found [here](https://www.kaggle.com/c/image-classification2/data) and it has been downloaded using Kaggle API.

 ### Dependencies